HenningUe/iphoto-downloader/docs/SPEC.md

      an allow-list.
 If the allow-list is empty all are included.
 As the allow-list is defined in the .env file the list-items shall be comma separated.
 Parameter of shall be 'personal_album_names_to_include'
+   - It shall be possible to specify which personal albums shall NOT be included via a block-list.
+The allow-list and the block-list shall be usable together.
+I.e. after applying the allow-list, the block-list shall be applied on the remaining items.
+As the block-list is defined in the .env file the list-items shall be comma separated.
+Parameter of shall be 'personal_album_names_to_exclude'
    - It shall be possible to specify whether shared albums shall be included at all.
 Parameter of type bool shall be 'include_shared_albums'
    - It shall be possible to specify which shared albums shall be included via an allow-list.
 If the allow-list is empty all are included.
 As the allow-list is defined in the .env file the list-items shall be comma separated.
 Parameter of shall be 'shared_album_names_to_include'
+   - It shall be possible to specify which shared albums shall NOT be included via a block-list.
+The allow-list and the block-list shall be usable together.
+I.e. after applying the allow-list, the block-list shall be applied on the remaining items.
+As the block-list is defined in the .env file the list-items shall be comma separated.
+Parameter of shall be 'shared_album_names_to_exclude'
    - For each album a separate folder shall be created underneath 'SYNC_DIRECTORY'.
 Photos should be placed in the corresponding subfolder of their album.